mborgerson/l2tunnel/README.md

 address is `00:0d:3a:38:ac:2e`.

 Finally, we are ready to begin tunneling.
-We will tunnel traffic on local interface `enp0s31f6` to/from our device with MAC address `00:0d:3a:38:ac:2e` to a remote host 1.2.3.4 via UDP port 1337 and receive traffic that will be forwarded back to the via via local UDP port 1337:
+We will tunnel traffic on local interface `enp0s31f6` to/from our device with MAC address `00:0d:3a:38:ac:2e` and remote host 1.2.3.4 via UDP port 1337 and receive traffic that will be forwarded back to the device via local UDP port 1337:

 ```sh
 #                   (iface)   (mac addr)        (local addr) (remote addr)